google/autocxx/README.md

 *  because there is no equivalent of the `cxxbridge` tool that knows how to expand the `include_cpp!` macro into a `cxx::bridge` mod (which in turn is then used to generate `.cc` and `.h` files.)
 * lots of nasty hard-coded nonsense around include paths etc.

 However, this project does contain test code which does this end-to-end.
-At present, one of the many tests actually passes, proving that for the simplest imaginable case it is possible to tie `bindgen` into `cxx`.
+At present, three of the many tests actually pass, proving that for the simplest imaginable case it is possible to tie `bindgen` into `cxx`.

 # Build environment

-This crate is not yet on crates.io and currently depends on a hacked-up version of bindgen.
-It may soon come to depend upon a hacked-up version of cxx as well.
+This crate is not yet on crates.io and currently depends on a hacked-up version of bindgen and a hacked-up version of cxx.

 To try it out,

 * Fetch the code using git.
 * cargo test

 This will fetch a specific fork of bindgen (see the Cargo.toml for the repo and branch) and use that as the dependency.
+The same applies to cxx.

 At present, many of the tests fail, and thus the test run fails overall.
 Individual tests can be run, and some pass.

+For some reason, more tests fail if they run in parallel, so use `cargo test -- --test-threads=1`.

 # Caveats